wrznr/sounding-spirit-2025/content.md

     + ChatGPT
     + Google Gemini
     + DeepSeek
-- Use the three representations – image, OCR text, ALTO XML – to design your own small experiment
+- Use the three representations of [the sample pages](https://drive.google.com/drive/folders/1TzdNrESnKv-X4VSxF_6ACKyCpg_-nCXK?usp=sharing) – image, OCR text, ALTO XML – to design your own small experiment
 - There are **no predefined goals** – you are free to test, explore, and innovate!

+---

+# Working with OCR texts

+🖼️ Image File

+- A scanned image of a historical document page.

+🧾 ALTO XML

+- Contains information about
+    + Text blocks and lines
+    + (Font sizes and styles)
+    + Coordinates for layout zones

+📄 Raw OCR Text

+- Extracted text as a plain string.
+    + May contain artifacts such as
+        * Incorrect characters or word splits
+        * Line break and hyphenation issues
+        * Layout-induced reading order problems

 ---